 Mortgaging The Future for Quick Social Media Gains

-The business impact of the continuously shifting landscape of all media will be felt for decades to come.
+|The business impact of the continuously shifting landscape of all media will be felt for decades to come.
 The impact will radically transform how businesses are run and the talent, education, leadership, and services ecosystem necessary to run them well.
 This is already seen in the marketing agency services gap that exists between agency and client, a gap existing because the needs of businesses are growing increasingly more complex.
 Technology choices, social media outlets, and data analysis have all grown in size and scope.
 Yet most business and marketing leaders are not only unsure about how to untangle the complexity of the new media landscape present and future, they continuously underestimate the effort and resulting value in a media strategy well executed.

-The result is that businesses develop strategy for what is currently known and social-media-stratgeymeasurable across the media landscape, and execute with very short-term expectations.
+The result is that businesses develop strategy for what is currently known and measurable across the media landscape, and execute with very short-term expectations.
 An approach at which consumer brands are becoming especially adept.
 For example last fall, HP leveraged social media influencers and pop star Meghan Trainor to roll out their new Pavilion x360 tablet-laptop.
 The development of the video for Trainor’s ‘Lips Are Movin’ was a collaboration of micro-celebrities across social media platforms such as Vine and Instagram.
 A confluence of art that resulted in a stunningly beautiful visual married with not so subtle product placement to aid said product’s launch.

 The HP example, while clever and creative, is nothing new.
 Since the Old Spice “Man Your Man Could Smell Like” campaign of 2010, big consumer brands have invested heavily in timely and well produced creative to capitalize on the reach of well established new media.
 This is a tactic that consumer brands can make big bets on because they have the capital to do so and they are going to spend it one way or the other.
 In 2013 P&G, for instance, shifted approximately 35% of their advertising budget to digital.